FousseniTraore/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This the shell redirections exercise
+This is the shell redirections exercise